tatumio/tatum-php/docs/Api/CeloApi.md

 Generate Celo private key

-<p><b>1 credit per API call</b></p> <p>Generate private key of address from mnemonic for given derivation path index.
-Private key is generated for the specific index - each mnemonic can generate up to 2^31 private keys starting from index 0 until 2^31.</p>
+**1 credit per API call**

+ Generate private key of address from mnemonic for given derivation path index.
+Private key is generated for the specific index - each mnemonic can generate up to 2^31 private keys starting from index 0 until 2^31.

 ### Example